Why Your Bad Puns Could Make Others Concerned?

 What’s strange about this condition is not the tendency to make witty jokes and puns, but the compulsion to make the bad, inappropriate and sexual ones every opportunity they get.
 Witzelsucht literally means “Addiction or obsession with joking”.
-Those who are suffering from (or rather enjoying) it may not really notice it, and may think that they're just being normal and funny, but those who are listening to them may definitely see the difference.
+Those who are suffering from (or rather, enjoying) it may not really notice it, and may think that they're just being normal and funny, but those who are listening to them will definitely see the difference.

 When told a joke, these people don't seem to respond with the appropriate laughter or smile that's expected from them.
 Instead, they keep a poker face.
 It may seem like the joke went over their head, or that they are keeping a poker face on purpose.
 This could even lead to some unnecessary misunderstandings in their social life.
 But that's not the actual reason.
 They simply lack the ability to decide what kind of response they are supposed to give.
 This makes them insensitive to social occasions, where they might make some inappropriate and sexual comments in public, embarrassing family and friends, and making the situation awkward for everyone involved.

 Witzelsucht has been noticed in people with frontal lobe damage, and the condition has been seen even in people with high intelligence in respected positions, making the condition unrelated to the level of intelligence of a person.
 The hyper-sexual comments have been said to be due to damage to the amygdala, but it is not as common a symptom to this condition as making puns is.
 This makes it hard to diagnose the condition.
 One can never know if someone is simply being funny, or just can't stop being funny.
 There is no defined line which can be crossed for you to understand the difference.
 But nevertheless, you may want to reconsider before you take your “very funny and light-hearted” friend to your boss’ marriage anniversary party.